-SPENCER A. SMITH, Retired Shareholder.
-Spencer currently acts as a resource and mentor to the Firm’s associate attorneys in the areas of construction, real estate, natural resources and water law.
+SPENCER A. SMITH, Retired.
+As a consultant, Spencer continues to be a valuable resource to the Firm’s attorneys in the areas of construction, real estate, natural resources and water law.

 Prior to his retirement from active practice, Spencer represented a number of municipalities, counties, contractors, design professionals and school districts.
 His practice included the drafting and negotiation of documents utilized to secure professional services for the planning, programming and design of construction projects and for procurement of design and construction services.
 He also negotiated on behalf of his clients with various public entities, utilities, developers and regulatory agencies in connection with the acquisition of sites and the regulatory permitting and construction of projects such as wastewater treatment plants, airport improvements, schools, photovoltaic solar power plants and civil infrastructure.
 Spencer handled a variety of construction and real estate related claims for his public and private clients, including mediation, arbitration and litigation of construction and real property disputes including regulatory and permitting matters involving aquifer protection and Section 402 and 404 permits.
 He assisted his clients in acquisition of water rights and transfer of Central Arizona Project water rights.